dschnare/jekyll-tools/test/README.md

 		bundle

-2. Install `less` as a NPM package:
+2. Install `lessjs` as a NPM package:

 		npm install